2060-io/hologram.zone-website/content/page/about.md

     icon="fa-solid fa-network-wired"
     side="left"
 >}}
-Mathieu Gauthron joins to lead the first decentralized, blockchain-based Verifiable Public Registry (VPR) implementation.
+The Internet needs a public infrastructure for Trust Registries.
+We started to work, with other folks, on a prototype of a decentralized, blockchain-based Verifiable Public Registry (VPR) implementation.

 {{< team-chronology-highlight
     align="right"